Flights from Indonesia

 Flights to Malaysia from Indonesia

-17 Airports in Indonesia have direct flight connections to 7 destinations in Malaysia.
-In total there are 28 non-stop routes to Malaysia, operated by 13 airlines, 8 of which are low-cost carriers.
+17 Airports in Indonesia have direct flight connections to 8 destinations in Malaysia.
+Altogether, there are 29 direct routes to Malaysia, operated by 13 airlines, 8 of which are low-cost carriers.

 Indonesia to Malaysia with a stopover